maierav/sensation/intro.md

 When arguing for this view, it is often pointed out that even science frequently revises its theoretical views, such as when experiments failed to provide evidence for the idea that the universe is filled with an invisible substance (the aether, or ether) that propagates electric and magnetic forces.
 It thus _seems_ to follow that there _is_ no Truth since not even science seems to agree on Truth.

-However, we already noted that there is a difference between the _ontic_ and the _epistemic_.
-Even humans were fundamentally incapable of finding Truth, this does not imply that Truth does not exist.
+However, we already noted that there is a difference between the _epistemic_ and the _ontic_: what we _know_ is different from what _is_ (since we we know can be wrong about what is).
+Even if humans were fundamentally incapable of finding Truth (epistemically), this does not imply that Truth does not exist (ontologically).
 Moreoever, we already established that the scientific method has proven more powerful both in explaining and predicting events in the physical world than, say, the magical thinking of a toddler.
-Some truths seem to "better" fit our experience of nature than others, even if they may remain flawed.
+Some truths seem to "better" fit our experience of nature than others, even if they may might still be flawed.
 Why is that?

 But the main challenge to the notion of there no being a universal, all-ruling Truth is that denying so breaks classical logic (and we have no other reason to do so).
 Consider the sentence:

-    There is no such thing as truth.
+    **There is no such thing as truth.**

 Now ask yourself - is this really true?
 If it were true, than there is a Truth.
 If we assume that this sentence is true, at least one thing is objectively true - that very sentence.
 But then we were wrong to assume that there is no Truth.